reno-router/reno/README.md

 $ curl -fsSL https://deno.land/x/install/install.sh | sh -s $(cat .deno-version)
 ```

+You should also run `./tools/install-types.sh` to install the TypeScript definitions for Deno and any other third-party dependencies.

 Then you can run:

 * `deno example/index.ts` - starts the example server